osrf/gazebo_tutorials/kinematic_loop/tutorial.md

 For brevity, the model parameters are encoded in an embedded ruby template file named [model.sdf.erb](https://bitbucket.org/osrf/gazebo_tutorials/src/kinematic_loop/kinematic_loop/four_bar_sdf/model.sdf.erb).
-The model.sdf can be generated from the template using the `erb` command: `erb model.sdf.erb > model.sdf`
+The model.sdf can be generated from the template using the `erb` command: `erb model.sdf.erb > model.sdf`.

 This allows geometric parameters to be defined in one place along with a helper function for computing the moment of inertia of a uniform box.